How Much Money You Should Have Saved at Every Age

-I’m 32 and my wife and I are just really starting to take hold of my finances.
-We recently paid off our student loans and credit cards and now are actively trying to save the same money — and then some — that we put towards those monthly bills.
+I’m 32, and my wife and I are just really starting to take hold of my finances.
+We recently paid off our student loans and credit cards and now are actively trying to save the same money — and then some — that we put toward those monthly bills.
 I’ve seen a lot of different approaches laid out about saving but, frankly, they just give me indigestion.
 In your opinion, how much money should I have saved at every age?
 Help, please. — Frank D., Raleigh, NC

 One of the consequences of moving away from a pension-based retirement system is that most of us now have to be our own actuary.
 There are a lot of parents out there who couldn’t pass a high school algebra exam if they had to (no judgement) and now their retirement rests on getting a complex math problem just right.

 Thankfully, there are some handy rules of thumb that help you gauge where you’re at in the savings department.
 I particularly like the one that Fidelity Investments created because it puts your target nest egg in relationship to your current salary.

 For example, you’d want an amount equal to your annual wages by the time you turn 30 and investments that are two times your salary by age 35 – all the way until you reach age 67, when you should have ten times your salary.
 Those amounts, by the way, include all your investments combined, whether they come from a 401(k), IRA, pension or any other source.
 Piece of cake, right?

 If you fit the mold of the “average” investor — that is, you retire at 67 and lead a typical lifestyle in retirement — you can hit those benchmarks if you squirrel away 15 percent of your salary each year (including employer contributions), starting at age 25.